dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 }
 {% endhighlight %}

-Ok, so do implement this on your website and let me know how it went.
+Try mplementing top bar on your website and let me know how it went.

-And don't forget to leave the link of your website with newly created top bar, in the comment section.
+And don't forget to leave the link in the comment section, of your website with newly created top bar.

 Thanks for reading!